formkit/docs-content/_install/pro-nuxt.md

 type: "warning"
 label: "Legacy Genesis Theme"
 ---
-If you are using the legacy Genesis CSS theme then follow the instructions below.
+If you are using the legacy Genesis CSS, theme then follow the instructions below.

-Note: All Tailwind themes from [https://themes.formkit.com](https://themes.formkit.com) ship with support for Pro inputs so the instructions below are not required for Tailwind users.
+Note: All Tailwind themes from [themes.formkit.com](https://themes.formkit.com) ship with support for Pro Inputs so the instructions below are not required for Tailwind users.
 ::

-If you are using the legacy Genesis CSS theme in your project then you will need to install the accompanying Pro CSS as well:
+If you are using the legacy Genesis CSS theme, you will need to install the accompanying Pro CSS as well:

 ```js
 // main.js or formkit.config.ts